Campus Improvement Plan

 Student Achievement Strengths

 The Tiger Trail School implements a rigorous curriculum that is aligned to state standards and continuously revised to produce and prepare all students towards T-2-4 district goals.
-This has resulted in 88% of our students or above meeting expectations in all areas of the EOY CIRCLE Progress Monitoring system in 22-23.
-The strength for TTS is in the area of Rapid Vocabulary which is 88-93% of our students meeting expectation.
+This has resulted in 88% or above meeting end of year expectations in all areas of the CIRCLE Progress Monitoring system in 23-24.
+The strength for TTS is in the area of Rapid Letter Naming which is 92%-93% of our students meeting expectation.

 Below is a summary of the End-of-Year (EOY) CIRCLE Progress Monitoring in English: